diodehub/latex_template/README.md

-## latex report template Thapathali Campus template
+# Thapathali Campus Latex Report Template

 A latex report template for Thapathali Campus, Department of Electronics and Computer Engineering students.
 This template is modular and also ready to use.
 Refer to the documentation below for using this template.

-# latex_template

 - latex report Thapathali Campus template, modular and also ready to use.
 - specially formatted for Thapathali Campus, Department of Electronics and Computer Engineering